Aslan-co/email-signatures/Stefan.md

 3. in the Signatures Section Select "Add New Signature"

-4. Give your signature a Name eg. Phreys Aslan Signature
+4. Give your signature a Name eg. Stefans Aslan Signature

 5. Ensure that the associated email address is selected